🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 They are targeting people that are not supposed to be here and getting them out.

-That's a completely different purview from what the other three letter agencies are doing and the criticism that we give to them.
+That's a completely different purview from what the other three-letter agencies are doing and the criticism that we give to them.

-Now, the left understands that completely, and that's why the left will go out and say a Maryland man or a father from Illinois or an innocent student from Georgia.
+And that's why the left will go out and say, a Maryland man or a father from Illinois or an innocent student from Georgia.

-Like they they'll try to pull at that heart.
+They'll try to pull at that hard.

 Let's target conservative Americans.